 The sale of our Common Stock by us to Tumim under the Equity Line Purchase Agreement is subject to certain limitations and may occur, from time to time at our sole discretion, over a 24-month period, commencing upon the Commencement Date.
 We generally have the right to control the timing and amount of any sales of our Common Stock to Tumim under the Equity Line Purchase Agreement.
-Sales of our Common Stock to Tumim under the Equity Line Purchase Agreement will depend upon market conditions and other factors to be determined by us.
+Sales of our Common Stock to Tumim under the Equity Line Purchase Agreement by us.
 We may ultimately decide to sell to Tumim all or a portion of the Shares that may be available pursuant to the Equity Line Purchase Agreement, or decide to terminate the Equity Line Purchase Agreement and not sell to Tumim any Shares that may be available for us to sell to Tumim thereunder.